smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 8. Why do the macros `PRINT_PX` and `PRINT_PXLN` in [Listing E](#listing-e) call function
    `ostream` to determine the output stream even though function `print_px` is able to use `std::cout` as the output stream by default?

+9. Rewrite function `print_px` in Listing D such that the code is clear and more maintainable.
+(This is a simple exercise, though it may be non-trivial for beginners.)